 - Provide snow and ice clearing in front of business.

-Nomination forms are now available and can be completed and submitted to the Williams Lake Accessibility Advisory Committee by Friday, April 28, 2018:
+Nomination forms can be completed and submitted throughout the year to the Williams Lake Accessibility Advisory Committee via:

 Williams Lake Accessibility Advisory Committee